 In 2021 the Berghof Foundation marks 50 years of conflict transformation.

 For the anniversary, the Berghof Foundation reflected on its journey since 1971, but is continuing to expand its focus by tackling some of today's key challenges.

-Learn more in our recently published strategic priorities paper.
+Learn more in our recently published book 50 Years of Conflict Transformation.

 Anniversary event series

 To mark our anniversary, throughout 2021 to now, we are continuing to work with our partners on a series of events that showcase the connections between conflict transformation and other fields – from climate change to constitution-making.
 By bringing leading experts together for exchange and learning, we are helping to bridge gaps and promote joined-up engagement on topics of critical importance.
 Watch all videos on our Youtube channel.